 Prior to joining UC Berkeley in 2011, Rebecca worked for more than 15 years in Oakland Unified School District and Berkeley Unified School District as a teacher, vice principal, elementary principal and middle school principal, and Director of Evaluation and Assessment.
 Rebecca earned her doctorate from the School of Education at UC Berkeley in 2008.
-In 2013, she was named an Emerging Leader by Phi Delta Kappan, a program that recognizes innovators, thought leaders, problem solvers, and change agents who are making a difference in the field of education.
+In 2013, Dr. Cheung was named an Emerging Leader by Phi Delta Kappan, a program that recognizes innovators, thought leaders, problem solvers, and change agents who are making a difference in the field of education.

-Cheung, R., Reinhardt, T., Stone, E., & Little, J.W.
-(2018).
-Defining teacher leadership: A framework.
-Phi Delta Kappan, 100(3), 38-44. https://doi.org/10.1177/0031721718808263
+Cheung, R., Reinhardt, T., Stone, E. & Little, J.W.
+(2018) Defining a Teacher Leader Leadership: A Framework, Phi Delta Kappan 100(3), 38-44.

 Interests and Professional Affiliations